Statistical hyperbolicity in Teichm\"uller space: Introduction

 The idea for Theorem~\ref{thm:balls} is that the separation property (P2) ensures that most pairs of geodesics will have stopped fellow-traveling in the Teichm\"uller metric by a threshold time.
 Then one would hope that, as in a hyperbolic space, the geodesic joining their endpoints would follow the first geodesic back to approximately where they separate before following the other so that its length is roughly the sum of the lengths of the two geodesics, as on the left in Figure~\ref{schematic}.

-One obstruction, as alluded to above, is that the pair of geodesics can enter thin parts corresponding to disjoint subsurfaces, making the length of the third side smaller than the sum, as on the right in Figure~\ref{schematic}.
-However Theorem~\ref{thm:partiallyThickIntervalsAreClose} says that if one side satisfies the thickness proportion for an interval close to the basepoint, then this shortcut behavior is ruled out.
-We note that an alternate proof could be given using Rafi's Theorem~\ref{thm:RafiThinTriangles} instead of Theorem~\ref{thm:partiallyThickIntervalsAreClose}, together with the stronger version of statistical thickness provided by Theorem \ref{thm:interval}; see Remark~\ref{alt-rafi}.
+One obstruction to this hyperbolic-like behavior is that the pair of geodesics can enter thin parts corresponding to disjoint subsurfaces, in which case Minsky's product region theorem \cite{Min-PR} allows the length of the third side to be smaller than the sum, as on the right in Figure~\ref{schematic}.
+The thickness property (P1) and Theorem~\ref{thm:partiallyThickIntervalsAreClose} together rule out this shortcut behavior.
+Theorem~\ref{thm:spheres} follows from this and exponential growth of the metric.

+Theorem~\ref{T:expected_thinness} uses Theorem~\ref{thm:partiallyThickIntervalsAreClose} and a strengthening of the thickness property (P1) to find thick points in various locations around a typical triangle.
+The proof then concludes by applying Rafi's fellow-traveling theorem \cite{Ra} to deduce that most of each side lies close to other sides.

-Some of the delicate work is in establishing the thickness and separation properties in \S\ref{s:thick-stat} and \S\ref{s:fellow-trav-stat}.
-Here we use a variety of recently developed tools such as volume asymptotics in Teichm\"uller space (Athreya--Bufetov--Eskin--Mirzakhani) and the random walk model for discretized Teichm\"uller geodesics (Eskin--Mirzakhani).
-We also develop several facts that can serve as future tools, including a simplified formula for Teichm\"uller distance (\S\ref{s:dist-form}), comparisons of measures (\S\ref{s:measures}), and consequences of the thickness property: a typical ray makes definite progress in the curve complex, and typical pairs of rays become arbitrarily separated in Teichm\"uller space.
+In establishing the needed thickness and separation properties for the above results, we use a variety of recently developed tools such as volume asymptotics in Teichm\"uller space (Athreya--Bufetov--Eskin--Mirzakhani \cite{ABEM}) and the random walk model for discretized Teichm\"uller geodesics (Eskin--Mirzakhani \cite{EM}).
+A detailed treatment of the latter is included in Appendix~\ref{sec:thickness_for_random_walks}.
+We also make use of a simplified version of Rafi's distance formula \cite{R07}, which is derived in Appendix~\ref{repackaged}.